 What’s crazier is what he showed us next to the hotel.
 Across the alley was an old opera house built in the 1800s.
 One day, a bomb went off right next to the building and tore a massive hole in the side of it.
 The opera house was going to be torn down due to the damage, but thankfully it received funding for reparations.
 Because the building was so old, the newer bricks they used to repair it did not match the original ones.
 Therefore, you could see an actual scar in the building of what was destroyed.
 It made the altercation that much more realistic.

-We continued walking around the town and discussing the conflict.
+We continued walking around the city and discussing the conflict.
 At some points, our guide had to speak quietly in order to not attract the attention of the locals.
 Some people were still very passionate about the whole ordeal and gave us some questionable glances.
 Our guide told us that he was once attacked by a passerby for discussing his viewpoint with the group.
 Usually the tours I go on talk about sensitive issues that occurred centuries ago.
 This was the first time I had experienced something so controversial that happened within the average person’s lifetime.

 Lunch and Checking Out the Peace Walls